artus9033/chartjs-plugin-dragdata/README.md

 ```

 To avoid dragging specific data points inside a draggable dataset, you can return `false` to function `onDragStart`.

+To disable the automatic update of the data, you can return `false` to function `onDrag`.
+Nothing will happen to the points without you changing the `data` attribute somewhere else.
+This is use full for frameworks like emberjs who us the data down action up paradigm.

 ## Gotchas
 When working with a module bundler (e.g. Webpack) and a framework (e.g. Vue.js/React/Angular), you still need to import the plugin library after installing.